 Some of International IDEA's publications focus on gender equality and women's participation and representation.
 While practices vary with regards the use of 'female' as an adjective when referring to women, there is a substantial body of literature arguing that the word 'female' should be avoided as it refers to women's biological functions (as opposed to their gender).
+A number of International IDEA publications also discuss sexual orientation and gender expression.
+Authors and editors are encouraged to familiarize themselves with the terminology in this field (see Box 2).

 Linguistic distinctions between women and men (and, indeed, people who identify as neither women nor men) on the basis of their gender may therefore be both appropriate and necessary when writing or editing a publication on this topic, but authors and editors should be aware of the subtleties of language and the ways in which particular usages reinforce certain gender stereotypes.
 Avoid using the words 'women' and 'men' as adjectives.
 Use 'female' and 'male' as adjectives for the purpose of comparison only.
-Both of the following sentences are acceptable:
+For example: